h4ckthepl4net/simple-blog/README.md

 # To run the project

-docker, docker compose plugin, node.js and npm must be installed
+docker, docker compose plugin, node.js and npm must be installed, and docker engine must be started

 # Step 1